Open Education Season 2026: A Capstone Update

 This fall also brought two significant professional development experiences that shaped my thinking.

 In November, I traveled to Denver for OpenEd25, the annual Open Education conference.
 I presented on invitation-centered design and care ethics in Open Education programming, and I made connections with people doing similar work at institutions across the country.
-Those conversations—over coffee, in hallways, during sessions—gave me language for things I'd been feeling but hadn't been able to articulate yet.
+Those conversations, over coffee, in hallways, during sessions, gave me language for things I'd been feeling but hadn't been able to articulate yet.
 The open education community is generous with both critique and encouragement, and I left Denver feeling more connected to the broader movement.

 Presenting the Work: A Milestone

-This week, I presented Open Education Season 2026 to my team—the librarians, director, and graduate research assistants who can help bring this initiative to life.
-The presentation ran just over an hour, and the questions my colleagues asked were sharp, honest, and exactly what I needed to hear.
+This week, I presented Open Education Season 2026 to our team devoted to student success at the library: the librarians, director, and graduate research assistants who will help bring this initiative to life.
+The presentation ran just over an hour, and the questions my colleagues asked helped me continue to shape the program, especially around and with those who have a hand in the work.
+They asked about discipline-specific barriers to OER adoption, about how we can improve course marking systems so students can actually find affordable courses, about team capacity and sustainability.

 What Is This Capstone, Really?